jrandleman/EScheme/doc/primitives.md

 Imported modules are also cached across modules, so every instance of '(import Module) will reference the same 'Module' module object.
-Note that you can force a module to be reloaded via the <reload> special form.
+Note that you can force a module to be reloaded via the <reload> macro.

-Automatically sets the '*import*' global variable to #t.
+Automatically sets the module's '*import*' global variable to #t.

 Lastly, note that the concept of 'parameter' variables exist in order to have global state shared across modules.
 See the <define-parameter> and